States are required to background check child care workers. Many are falling short.

 “Ten years into this,” Reef said, “we ought to have sufficient information in a bipartisan way, not to make it a partisan issue, but to make sure the law works as intended by commonsense approaches.
 I think that’s what’s needed.”

+This story was first published by The 19th, a nonprofit news site that covers women and and LGBTQ communities.

 The post States are required to background check child care workers.
-Many are falling short. appeared first on Stateline.
+Many are falling short. appeared first on Oregon Capital Chronicle.